-django CMS requires Django version 1.6.9 or later, 1.7 or 1.8, and Python 2.6, 2.7, 3.3 or 3.4.
+django CMS requires Django 1.11 or newer, and Python 2.7 or 3.3 or newer.
+This tutorial assumes you are using Python 3.

 Your working environment

 We're going to assume that you have a reasonably recent version of virtualenv installed and that you have some basic familiarity with it.